bilals12/interviewpractice/codingchallenges.md

 this code ensures that user input is treated as data, not as part of the SQL command.

-3. write code to generate/validate JSON Web Tokens (JWT) for secure authentication in a web app.
+**3. write code to generate/validate JSON Web Tokens (JWT) for secure authentication in a web app.**

 JWT is used for secure auth by transmitting information between parties as a JSON object. it's good for securing RESTful APIs and single-page apps (SPAs).